engrmahabub/wee/syntax/composite.md

 **Notes:**

-* Array of undefined capacity []() is Null.
+* Array of undefined capacity []() is ∅.
 Capacity can be established later.
-* Array with capacity is automatically initialized, elements of array are 0 or Null.
+* Array with capacity is automatically initialized, elements of array are 0 or ∅.

 ## Array Slicing